oma3dao/nft-assets-rfp/nft-wearables-rfp.md

     5.2  The System SHOULD support millions of NFTs.
 ### 6. Governance
     6.1 Governance of the System, should it exist, SHOULD be controlled by OMA3

+## Authors

+* Grig Bilham (Sumset)
+* Alfred Tom (Wivity)
+* Anthony Estebe (Liteflow)
+* Bronson Lingamfelter (One Earth Rising)

+## Appendix: Existing Art

+This appendix is a partial list of technology, practices, and solutions that are relevant to IWPS.
+The goal is to add to this list so it is more comprehensive as this is a work in progress.